 When we subscribe to a print publication, we opt-in.
 We’re agreeing the publication provides value to us in some equal measure of our money.
 Why should online media channels get to play by different rules?
+Especially since we are the ones producing the content.
 Opt-in increases the value exchange and gives us a voice in the matter.
-It also forces a quality dynamic down on the media channel and the advertisers.
-Because if it’s just so much crap, we’re gone.
+Ideally, it also forces a quality dynamic down on the media channel and the advertisers.

 Opt-in has the potential to open the door to more competition; which of course, will drive improvements in the marketplace.

 The businesses thriving from our interactions and data are never going to change until we, the content generators, demand it.

 Luxury brands succeed by creating connections with their buyers through insights that leverage value against deep seated emotional needs.

 These emotional values last a lifetime because they are not driven by trends but rather by qualities inherent in the buyer.
 Understanding these connections is at the heart of branding.
 At one time, the bespoke nature of true luxury brands limited their audiences to all but the most-wealthy.
 Today this dynamic is radically changed.